manijana/MetroTransitConsumer/README.md

 #### The fine print

-Only tested with Mozilla Firefox browsers
+Only tested with Mozilla Firefox browser.